dangerbell/fuzzy/README.md

 The rules are pretty simple:

+1. Do your work in a branch and submit a pull request when you are ready.
-1. Use python / django
+2. Use python / django
-2. Use the twitter API
+3. Use the twitter API
-3. Do something cool
+4. Do something cool
-4. Deploy it to the provided machine
+5. Deploy it to the provided machine
-5. Private whatever necessary to set up your project on a new box.
+6. Private whatever necessary to set up your project on a new box.
 We will deploy it locally to try it out aswell.

 Notes: